How It All Started ……

 Around the same time, The Crown and Greyhound finally got planning permission to turn its upstairs space into a “boutique hotel”, which had been on the cards for some time.
 So we couldn’t have continued there anyway.

 So all in all, all’s well that ends well – we hope!
-We are proud to be part of the re-opening of The Ivy House, and proud that our first concert there (Martin Carthy & Dave Swarbrick on 27 September 2013) sold out well in advance and was a huge success.
+We were proud to be part of the re-opening of The Ivy House, and proud that our first concert there (Martin Carthy & Dave Swarbrick on 27 September 2013) sold out well in advance and was a huge success.

 The Ivy House has an enthusiastic team, a great range of ales and ciders, and some yummy pub grub (none of your poncey East Dulwich gastro pub fare here 😀 )